barseghyanartur/django-elasticsearch-dsl-drf/README.rst

 `Django REST framework <https://pypi.python.org/pypi/djangorestframework>`_ in the shortest way possible, with least efforts possible.

-Package provides views, filter backends and other handy tools in order to make integration of Elasticsearch DSL with Django REST framework in the shortest way possible, with least efforts possible.
+Package provides views, filter backends and other handy tools.

 You are expected to use `django-elasticsearch-dsl
 <https://pypi.python.org/pypi/django-elasticsearch-dsl>`_ for defining your